otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/05-live-data.md

         val viewModel = ViewModelProvider(this).get(HomeViewModel::class.java)

-        viewModel.count.observe(viewLifecycleOwner, Observer { // Observe any changes to count
-            tvOutput.text = it.toString() // Update tvOutput when there is a change in value
+        viewModel.count.observe(viewLifecycleOwner, Observer { // Observe any changes to count in HomeViewModel tvOutput.text = it.toString() // Update tvOutput when there is a change in value })
-        })